RareSkills/learn-solidity/content/26-modifiers.md

 Modifiers can be used for things other than checking ownership, but ownership checks are the most common use case.

-**Don’t modify state inside modifiers.** Although solidity allows you to do this, it makes the code harder to reason about.
+**Don’t modify state inside modifiers.** Although Solidity allows you to do this, it makes the code harder to reason about.
 This is considered bad practice.